Arrow Lake (microprocessor): Reception

 Arrow Lake-S desktop processors received mixed reviews at launch due to its lack of generational performance uplift or even performance regression in some cases.
 Paul Alcorn's review for Tom's Hardware gave the Core Ultra 9 285K three out of five stars.
 Alcorn concluded that it is "hard to recommend the Core Ultra 9 285K over competing processors" due to struggling to "keep up with their prior generation counterparts in gaming".
-On average, the 285K loses to AMD's Zen 5-based Ryzen 7 9700X while the Core Ultra 5 245K is outperformed by the Zen 3-based Ryzen 7 5700X3D.
+On average, the 285K loses to AMD's Zen 5-based Ryzen 7 9700X while the Core Ultra 5 245K is outperformed by the Zen 3-based Ryzen 7 5700X3D, whereas the 5700X3D in itself is in turn of what's essentially a lower-clocked variant of the 5800X3D being released in April 2022 (which has been virtually held back since in favor of the 5800X3D itself) – A by then already 2-year old CPU at the time of the release and following test of Arrow Lake itself.

-Stephen Walton's three star review for TechSpot found similarly lacking gaming performance with the 285K particularly struggling in Cyberpunk 2077: Phantom Liberty, falling behind the 14900K by 20%, and in A Plague Tale: Requiem where it was outperformed by the 14900K by 17%.
+Steven Walton's three star review for TechSpot found similarly lacking gaming performance with the 285K particularly struggling in Cyberpunk 2077: Phantom Liberty, falling behind the 14900K by 20%, and in A Plague Tale: Requiem where it was outperformed by the 14900K by 17%.
 Some titles saw less of a regression such as Hitman 3 where it was 2% slower than the 14900K with Walton calling it "14700K-like performance".
 In productivity, TechSpot found the 285K to be weaker than the 14700K and 14900K in Adobe Premiere Pro 2024 and was bested by the 12600K in Photoshop 2025.
 Another concern for Arrow Lake was its higher pricing compared to the similarly performing 14900K's street pricing.
 This is in addition to requiring a new motherboard due to the new LGA 1851 socket.

 Arrow Lake was commended for advances in power efficiency compared to Raptor Lake.
 TechSpot observed that, in gaming, Arrow Lake's power consumption is "much improved over the 14900K" but "the results still fall short when compared to Ryzen processors".
 PCWorld found a 17% (65 watts) decrease in power consumption during a HandBrake AV1 encode and a 16% (22 watts) decrease during Cinebench 2024's single-core benchmark.
 The Skymont E-cores in Arrow Lake were praised by Nick Evanson in PC Gamer.
 Evanson found that newer, more multithreaded games like Cyberpunk 2077 and Baldur's Gate 3 could utilize E-cores alongside the P-cores for increased performance rather than being limited to the 8 threads provided by the more powerful P-cores.
 Games having to increasingly rely on E-cores may be due to the removal of SMT from the P-cores, providing 8 fewer P-core threads compared to Raptor Lake.